Rod's Easy Bread Dough

 Many years ago I got a bread machine as a gift.
 While that was ok for a few months, I quickly stepped up my game and started making dough from scratch.
 So here’s my Easy Bread Dough recipe.

-While making bread dough is relatively easy, it does require some skills.
-The first few times I tried to make homemade bread it was inedible.
+Making bread dough is a breeze, but it does take some practice.
+The first few times I tried making homemade bread, it was a total disaster!

 Rising is the process where carbon dioxide makes the dough rise and develop flavor.
 Put the dough in a lightly oiled bowl (olive oil or non-stick spray) and cover with a tea towel or plastic wrap.
 The dough should be left in a warm location until it has doubled in size.